cfphpflex/khcodingchallenge/README.md

 ## User Stories

 1) As a user, I should be able to create and edit a flight from a website.
     If I enter in incorrect data, I should be notified.
 For example, the latitude must be a number between -90 and 90 and the longitude between -180 and 180.
 Or for example, there is no year -2000.
-2)  As a user, I should be able to view a flight on a website.
-That should include a map, time, latitude, longitude, temperature, and a simple weather string ie, "Sunny" or "Partly Cloudy" (Available from the DarkSky API).
+2) brew updateAs a user,
+   DONE: I should be able to view a flight on a website.
+   DONE: SEED->That should include a map, time, latitude, longitude, temperature, and a simple weather string ie, "Sunny" or "Partly Cloudy" (Available from the DarkSky API).
-3) After a flight log has been created, my flight should asynchronously fetch the weather and airspace for the flight.
+3) DONE: After a flight log has been created,
+   TODO: my flight asynchronously fetch the weather and airspace for the flight.

-4) After logging a flight, I should know (A simple Boolean in your flight table called `warning` will do) if my flight happened inside of a TFR (Temporary Flight Restriction AKA NO FLY ZONE), according to Kittyhawk Airspace.
+4) After logging a flight, I should know
+(A simple Boolean in your flight table called `warning` will do)
+  TODO:  if my flight happened inside of a TFR (Temporary Flight Restriction AKA NO FLY ZONE), according to Kittyhawk Airspace.

-5) If I change the location or time/date of a flight, the system should automatically update the weather and airspace for that new location.
+5) If I change the location or time/date of a flight,
+  TODO:  the system should automatically update the weather and airspace for that new location.

-6) As a user, I should be able to call an API endpoint that lists, in JSON, all of the flights with their weather and airspace advisories.
-Don't worry about filtering flights by user.
+6) As a user, I should be able to
+  DONE: call an API endpoint that lists, in JSON,
+  TODO: ADD weather & airspace advisory:  all of the flights with their weather and airspace advisories.
+  DISCLAIMER: does not check all coordinates, only start end lat/lon
+  DONE: Don't worry about filtering flights by user.
 Assume you're the only user on the platform for this.

-7) As a user I should be able to list a single flight via API in JSON with it's weather and airspace advisories.
+7) As a user I should be able to list a single flight
+   TODO: API CALL PER DISPLAYED via API in JSON with it's weather and airspace advisories.

-8) As a user, I should be able to create a flight using JSON from an API endpoint that will return errors with my input if it's wrong.
+8) As a user, I should be able to
+    TODO: VALIDATION-> create a flight using JSON from an API endpoint that will return errors with my input if it's wrong.

 ## Flight Table